jakemcc/test-refresh/README.md

 - Allows you to have a quick feedback cycle by automatically refreshing your code and running your tests.
-- Can hit `enter` in terminal to force tests to rerun.
 - Runs previously failing tests first, giving you feedback even quicker.
 - Can pass result of running your tests to a notification command of your choice.